 Disabling lazy loading universally: Can increase initial payload by loading off-screen content that competes for bandwidth with the LCP image.

-Effective Strategies to Optimize Largest Contentful Paint (LCP)
+How to Fix Largest Contentful Paint (LCP) Errors

 1. Optimize SSR or Static Site Generation (SSG)